 Answer: This should be answered to emphasize your skills as a leader.
 You may relate some practical scenarios like this.

-As a manager, one of the key responsibilities includes keeping a watch on the performance of the employees.
+As a manager, one of the key responsibilities is keeping a watch on the performance of the employees.
 It requires a lot of skills to deal with an employee who is not performing to the best and also makes him aware of his current shortcomings.

 In my previous company, there was a guy who was constantly missing the deadlines on his deliverables and after some time, it caught the attention of the clients.
-I had to set in to control the situation and ensure next time we were on bang on timing issues.
+I had to set in to control the situation and ensure that next time we were on bang on timing issues.

 It’s not a big deal in committing a mistake, however in a professional space it’s mandatory to rectify them as early as possible.